• Skip to primary navigation

 How much it costs

-Note: My per-smoothie calculations assume you're making one smoothie per packet.
+As of December, 2023, your smoothie box costs $8 per smoothie, which is $4 per serving.
 These are large, filling smoothies that are satisfying enough to serve as an entire meal (especially if you add protein).
-Each smoothie box packet technically contains two servings, so if you plan to serve them as snacks (or share your morning or post-workout ritual with a partner), you can halve the cost.
+Each smoothie box packet technically contains two servings, which is great you plan to serve them as snacks or share your morning or post-workout ritual with a partner.

 Nutrition